 You may know exactly what you want to write, produce, or design… or you may simply know you want to use your knowledge and creativity to craft something, but you don’t know what might sell.

-No matter what your method of content creation is for Amazon, you will want to create content that people actually care about — and will pay for.
+No matter what your method of content creation is, you will want to create content that people actually care about — and will pay for.

 For some, this can turn into an endless quest for validation.
 Fortunately, there are a few hacks you can use to figure out what sort of content people want before you even create it.

 1. Research opportunities or validate ideas

-Pablo Picasso once said, “Great artists don’t borrow.
+Pablo Picasso once said that “great artists don’t borrow.
 They steal.”
-And while I won’t advocate plagiarism, I will suggest that you look at what is already working and try to emulate — and improve upon — those concepts.
+While I won’t advocate for plagiarism, I will suggest that you look at what is already working and try to emulate — and improve upon — those concepts.

 But how do you know what’s working currently, or how do you validate an idea you have?
 The easiest way to find that out is to check Amazon itself.

 - Do a search on Amazon for the subject or type of content you want to create.

 - Use a tool like Jungle Scout’s Chrome extension to see how well each of the topics on that page are performing.

 - Check out the top performing listings.
 Read the reviews for that listing to learn how the product could be improved.